ElectrifyPro/calcbot-docs/README.md

 Enabling these permissions will enhance CalcBot's functionality, however they are **not** required:

-* **Manage messages** - This allows CalcBot to delete user messages as they provide input while using the `c-formula` command to save space, and allows CalcBot to remove a user's reactions on CalcBot's messages described in the **Add reactions** permission.
+* **Manage messages** - This allows CalcBot to delete user messages as they provide input while using the `c-formula` command to save space.
-* **Add reactions** - This allows CalcBot to add reactions to its help messages / messages.
-Users can react with the same reactions to delete a message, scroll through command pages, etc.

 ## Does something confuse you or not work the way you expect?